welldonestudio/welldonestudio.github.io/docs/wallet/developer-guide/sending-transaction/near.md

 ---
-keywords: [Near sendTransaction, dapp:sendTransaction, Near]
+keywords: [NEAR sendTransaction, dapp:sendTransaction, NEAR]
-description: Sending Transactions in Near
+description: Sending Transactions in NEAR
 ---

-# Near
+# NEAR

 :::tip
 The following is an explanation of how to initiate a transfer transaction in NEAR network by invoking the through `dapp.request`.
 We recommend utilizing a dedicated library rather than accessing the service directly if you want a greater degree of abstraction than the official API provides.